sciguy314/gettingandcleaningdatacourseproject/ReadMe.md

 The **activity_labels.txt** file was read into the data frame **activities**.

 The testing and training data were acquired in separate operations.
-First, subject and activity information was for the type of activity was read into separate data frames (**test_subjects** and **test_activity**).
+First, subject and activity information for the type of activity was read into separate data frames (**test_subjects** and **test_activity**).
 Then the data was read.
 The three data frames one were then combined using cbind.
 At this time a new column, **type**, was also introduced to distinguish between "test" and "train" sets when all the data was eventually combined.
 Column names were added using the **features** data frame as the column names.
 This resulted in the data frame **test_complete**.The process was repeated for the training data.

 rbind was then used to combine the test and training data into one dataset, **completeData**.